NativeScript/firebase/packages/firebase-remote-config/README.md

 }
 ```

-### Caching
+### Set a minimum fetch interval

-Although Remote Config is a data-store, it is not designed for frequent reads - Firebase heavily caches the parameters (default is 12 hours).
-By design, this prevents the values being able to change frequently and potentially cause users confusion.
+Although Remote Config is a data storage, it is not designed for frequent reads.
+By default, Firebase caches the parameters for 12 hours.
+By design, this prevents the values from being able to change frequently and potentially causes users confusion.

-You can however specify your own cache length by specifically calling the fetch method with the number of seconds to cache the values for:
+- To set a different minimum fetch interval, pass it, in seconds, to the [fetch](#fetch) method:

 ```ts
 import { firebase } from '@nativescript/firebase-core';